cuzfrog/dynamic-programming/README.md

 1. [`fibonacci sequence`](./src/main/java/com/github/cuzfrog/fibonacci)
 2. [`matrix paths`](./src/main/java/com/github/cuzfrog/matrixpath) Find how many paths are there to travel a matrix.
-3. [`can sum`](./src/main/java/com/github/cuzfrog/cansum) Check if a sum can be achieved by adding up given numbers.
+3. [`sum from numbers`](./src/main/java/com/github/cuzfrog/sum) If a sum can be achieved by adding up given numbers.

 # Author
 Cause Chung (cuzfrog@gmail.com)